-Wooden trays are versatile items to use around the home.
-You can use them to decorate tables or place items on in the bathroom, bedroom or mudroom.
-If you've picked up a used wooden tray at a thrift store or yard sale (or already have one on hand), re-stain the tray to give it a new, fresh look.
+Wooden trays are versatile items to have around the home.
+You can use them to decorate tables or organize items in the bathroom, bedroom, or kitchen.
+If you've picked up a used wooden tray at a thrift store or yard sale (or already have one on hand), refurbish it to give it a fresh new look.

 To re-stain a wooden tray, you will need the following supplies:

 - Cleaning solution

 - Pre-stain conditioner

 Before you begin prepping and staining your wood tray, set up a workspace in a well-ventilated area.
 Since the liquid sandpaper/deglosser, pre-stain conditioner, and stain can emit fumes, make sure you work in an area with proper airflow, such as a patio or porch area.
 To protect your work area, lay down newspapers or a drop cloth; to protect your skin, wear gloves.